huttunenMarco/pokemon-challenge/README.md

 #### Clone the repository:

-Clone the repository containing the project code to your local machine. `git clone {url}`
+Clone the repository containing the project code to your local machine. `git clone https://github.com/huttunenMarco/pokemon-challenge.git`

 #### Update the .env configuration: